-Has the list of typical species changed in comparison to the previous No reporting period?
+Has the list of typical species changed in comparison to the previous reporting period?

-Site Condition Monitoring provides a means of assessing the structure and function of H8220 in Scotland.
-Assessment is based on the results of assessments carried out between 2003 and 2016.
+Site Condition Monitoring provides a means of assessing the structure and function of H8240 in Scotland.
+Assessment is based on the results of assessments carried out between 2004 and 2016.
 Results are recorded on the SNH SCM database, from which data was extracted to A2298772 on 23/05/2017.
-Within this period, the proportion of H8220 on SACs considered to be in Favourable condition increased from 97% to 98% between 2012 (based on assessments carried out between 2003 and 2010) and 2016.
-No H8220 is reported as recovering as in 2012, and 393ha is reported as declining compared to 0ha in 2012.
-There is no additional SSSI information.
-Overall, 394ha was assessed as declining in condition (Unfavourable declining or Favourable declining) and 24ha as recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to none in either category in 2012.
-There has been a very slight increase in the proportion of habitat in Favourable condition, so the trend for extent in good condition is regarded as stable, but the figures for habitat recovering or declining suggest poorer future prospects.
+Within this period, the proportion of H8240 on SACs considered to be in Favourable condition increased slightly from 13% to 15% between 2012 (based on assessments carried out between 2004 and 2010) and 2016.
+No H8210 is reported as recovering and 194ha is reported as declining, compared with 0ha and 5ha respectively in 2012.
+A further two SSSI features not overlapping SAC are considered to be Favourable with none Unfavourable, but extent data is not available.
+Overall, 194ha was assessed as declining in condition (Unfavourable declining or Favourable declining) with 5ha recovering (Favourable recovered, Unfavourable recovering, Unfavourable recovering due to management), compared to 5ha and 30ha respectively in 2012.
+There has been a slight increase in the proportion of habitat in Favourable condition, so the trend for extent in good condition shows improvement, but the figures for habitat recovering or declining suggest poorer future prospects.